The Bankrate promise

 If you don’t want to pay annual fees for both cards, you could get away with pairing just one of them with your Custom Cash card.
 If you must add another card into the mix to make a trifecta, there’s also the no-annual-fee Citi® Double Cash Card, which offers an unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases.

 The important thing is that you have at least one Citi card that allows you to redeem your points with Citi travel partners for more than 1 cent apiece.

 To see how the Custom Cash card can help you with award travel deals, we’ve provided a simple example scenario that pretty much anyone could execute.

 First, open your Custom Cash credit card, meet the spending requirement for the welcome bonus and max out your 5 percent category each billing cycle for an entire year.
 This should bring you to a total of 50,000 ThankYou points for the first year.
 In terms of redemption, the easiest thing you can do is get a $500 statement credit to cover past travel spending.
 You can also redeem those points for travel through Citi’s portal.

 However, if you apply for a higher-tier Citi card, like the Premier, you could combine those 50,000 points with the Premier’s 80,000-point welcome bonus (earned after spending $4,000 in the first three months)—bringing you to a total of 130,000 ThankYou points.

-Of course, you could redeem these points as a statement credit or for travel through Citi’s portal, but (thanks to owning the Premier) you can also transfer points to one or more of Citi’s travel partners to get more value (or up to 1.8 cents apiece, according to recent valuations from The Points Guy).
+Of course, you could redeem these points as a statement credit or for travel through Citi’s portal, but (thanks to owning the Premier) you can also transfer points to one or more of Citi’s travel partners to get more value (or up to 1.9 cents apiece, according to our recent points and miles valuations).
 Here are some examples of how far your transferred points could go:

 - Air France-KLM Flying Blue: Fly to Europe from the United States for as little as 50,000 miles.